 There was limited radioactive material use, and the resultant tests only lasted a few days.
-While there is no documentation containing the results of radiological surveys, little potential exists for radioactive contamination resulting from the limited use of radioactive material used at the site beyond the period in which weapons-related production occurred.
+Airborne radioactivity surveys were performed during one of the tests and no detectable airborne contamination was found.
+Because of the limited amount of material used and the fact that airborne radioactivity surveys conducted during the tests showed no airborne radioactivity, little potential exists for radioactive contamination beyond the period in which weapons-related production occurred.